fnc314/hair_etc_app/README.md

 ## The Experience

 This project was a great way to really learn and master Rails (specifically `request.user_agent` and all of the different form builders; such as `collection_check_boxes` and `collection_radio_buttons`).
-I realized when it is smart to use `.includes` to lighten the queary load on the database, inproving speed.
+I realized when it is smart to use `.includes` to lighten the queary load on the database, improving speed.
 I am a lot more confident and comfortable with Rails after getting to apply all of my knowledge to this app.

 I learned a vast amount about developing for Android and the power of Chrome DevTools.
 I was able to route my Android 4.4 emulator to use my localhost Rails server, giving me not only real-time updates on the mobile interface but allow me to use Chrome's styling tools to determine exactly how to move the DOM elements for the `WebView`.
 In doing this development work-around, I also faced first-hand exposure to how difficult developing for a fragmented operating system like Android can be.
 During development, I had to upgrade my device (via CyanogenMod) to Android 4.4 KitKat so I was able to run the app.